dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc15/Aggregate_Functions.md

 ## Setting Up a Table with Data
 Before we look at the examples, let's set up our environment.
 We'll create a sample table in PostgreSQL on a Windows system and add data to it.

-Step 1: Open your PostgreSQL command line interface (*psql*) and run the following command to create the `TrainingPrograms` table with columns such as program duration and participant's satisfaction score:
+<span class="step-number">1</span> Open your PostgreSQL command line interface (*psql*) and run the following command to create the `TrainingPrograms` table with columns such as program duration and participant's satisfaction score:

 ```pgsql
 CREATE TABLE TrainingPrograms (